aloisdg/IonicDemoApp/README.md

 ## Developement

-1) Create a new project "TypeScript > Cordova apps" in Visual Studio.
+1) Create a new project "TypeScript > Blank App (Apache Cordova)" in Visual Studio.

 2) Get [Ionic][nuget-ionic] and [JQuery][nuget-jquery] from nuget.